Enjoying the Monsoon Season with Chai Teas

 Here’s our brief list of some of the selected teas to get you started and make your monsoons special.

-Now, if you are new to the chai teas, we have prepared a quick recipe for the masala chai & pakoras for our readers.
+Now, if you are new to the chai teas, we have prepared a quick recipe for the masala chai & pakoras in this rainy season for our readers

 - ½ cup milk